awsdocs/amazon-cloudsearch-developer-guide/doc_source/preparing-data.md

 **To delete a document from a search domain**

 1. Specify a delete operation that contains the ID of the document you want to remove\.
-For example, the following operation would remove document tt0484575:
+For example, the following operation would remove document `tt0484575`:

    ```
+   {
-   { "type": "delete",
+     "type": "delete",
      "id": "tt0484575"
    }
    ```

 1. Include the delete operation in a document batch and upload the batch to your domain\.
 You can upload batches through the Amazon CloudSearch console or by posting a request directly to the domain's document service endpoint\.
 For more information, see [Uploading Data to an Amazon CloudSearch Domain](uploading-data.md)\.

+1. The delete operation removes documents from your index—they won't appear in search results—but to delete them entirely from Amazon CloudSearch, you must also [rebuild your index](API_IndexDocuments.md)\.

 ### Processing Your Source Data for Amazon CloudSearch<a name="processing-source-data"></a>

 To upload data for indexing, you need to format your data in either JSON or XML\.
-The command line tools and Amazon CloudSearch console provide a way to automatically generate properly formatted JSON or XML from several common file types: CSV, text, and HTML\.
+The Amazon CloudSearch console provide a way to automatically generate properly formatted JSON or XML from several common file types: CSV, text, and HTML\.
 You can also process batches formatted for the Amazon CloudSearch 2011\-02\-01 API to convert them to the 2013\-01\-01 format\.

 For most file types, each source file is represented as a separate document in the generated JSON or XML\.
 If metadata is available for the file, the metadata is mapped to corresponding document fields—the fields generated from the document metadata vary depending on the file type\.
 The contents of the source file are parsed into a single text field\.
 If the file contains more than 1 MB of data, the data mapped to the text field is truncated so that the document does not exceed 1 MB\.